wfink/infinispan.playground.ickle/README.md

 Prepare a server instance
 -------------
-Simple start a Infinispan 10+ or RHDG 8+ server and add the following cache.
+Simple start a Infinispan 10+ or RHDG 8+ server and add the required caches.

 Build and Run the example
 -------------------------